Deya is an online writer who is interested in many subjects. One of those topics includes using makeup to achieve a certain look!

 There are many varieties of eyeliner on the market today.
 Unfortunately for us, there is no omnipotent eyeliner out there, all of them are separated into different categories that are designed for different uses around the eye.
-The ones we see most often in the cosmetic industry are:
+These are the ones we see most often in the cosmetic industry.

 - Liquid eyeliners (brush applicator)